MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsTeamsUnassignedNumberTreatment.md

 ### -Filter
 Enables you to limit the returned data by filtering on specific attributes.
-For example, you can limit returned data to treatments which have a specific target type.
+For example, you can limit returned data to treatments which have a specific target type, i.e. -Filter {TargetType -eq 'User'}.
 The Filter parameter uses the same filtering syntax that is used by the Where-Object cmdlet.

 ```yaml
 Type: String